adkap2/Vehicle-Lane-Detection/README.md

 <img src = "figures/combined_unseen1.png" width = 300>
 <img src = "figures/combined_unseen4.png" width = 300>
 <img src = "figures/combined_unseen8.png" width = 300>

+When applying the model to unseen images, entire roadways tend to be marked rather than specific lanes.
+This is likely due to the fact that lane markings can be difficult to identify as the difference in pixel color is not significant compared to the pixel change between roadway and surrounding area.